Kotlin/dokka/mkdocs/src/doc/docs/developer_guide/plugin-development/introduction.md

 # Introduction to plugin development

+Dokka was built from the ground up to be easily extensible and highly customizable, which allows the community to implement plugins for missing or very specific features that are not provided out of the box.

+Dokka plugins range anywhere from supporting other programming language sources to exotic output formats.
+You can add support for your own KDoc tags or annotations, teach Dokka how to render different DSLs that are found in KDoc descriptions, visually redesign Dokka's pages to be seamlessly integrated into your company's website, integrate it with other tools and so much more.

 In order to have an easier time developing plugins, it's a good idea to go through [Dokka's internals](../architecture/architecture_overview.md) first to learn more about its [data model](../architecture/data_model/documentables.md) and